tomjoht/tomjoht.github.io/_posts/2023/06/2023-06-15-blog-to-book-experiment-progress.md

 - writing
 keywords:
 rebrandly: https://idbwrtng.com/blog-to-book-experiment-progress
-description: "This post reflects on my smartphone series experiment, which is a blog-to-book project.
-I note the challenges of trying to shape blog posts into a larger book-like work."
+description: "In this post, I explore the challenges of transforming a blog series into a book.
+The process proved to be more complex than I thought, and I had to deal with inconsistencies around tense (present vs past tense), time management, momentum, and more.
+Trying to read through 75,000 words to see if it has the shape and arc of a book is no small feat, and is one I'm still wrestling with."
 ---

 ## Origins of a writing model: continuous exploratory digging